 1/2 cup (1 stick, 112g) unsalted butter, room temperature

 1/8 teaspoon salt

-2 With an electric mixer, cream butter for about a minute.
-Add 1/3 cup sugar and cream until light, about 1 minute more.
+With an electric mixer, beat the butter for about a minute.
+Add sugar and beat until light, about 1 minute more.
 Beat in vanilla, salt, and flour, scraping down sides of bowl, just until dough comes together.
 Fold in pecans.

-3 Separate dough into 12 pieces; squeeze dough to shape into balls.
-Roll in sugar.
-Place, 3 inches apart, on a baking sheet.
+Separate dough into 12 pieces; shape dough into walnut-sized balls.
+Place 3 inches apart on a baking sheet.

 Using the bottom of a glass, gently flatten each cookie.
 Reshape sides if necessary.

 Bake 15 minutes, rotating sheet halfway through for even cooking.
 Remove and cool cookies on a wire rack.